jina-ai/finetuner/docs/walkthrough/create-training-data.md

 ### Query-Document Scores

-To prepare data for query document pairs together with their similarity scores, each row must contain three columns includes two sentences and a similarity score.
+To prepare data for query-document pairs which are annotated with similarity scores, each row must contain three columns includes two sentences and a similarity score.

 ```markdown